brndnhrbrt/ln-donate-node/README.md

 #### Getting the macaroon

-You must copy and past the output of this command into your config file
+You must copy and paste the output of this command into your config file

 ```
 xxd -ps -u -c 1000 PATH_TO_MACAROON/admin.macaroon